 What’s love got to do with it?

-We all know this line from the Tina Turner’s song… It is one of those iconic tunes we can’t forget.
-But have you tried to apply it to your hunger, your cravings and your food impulses?
+We all know this line from Tina Turner’s song… It is one of those iconic tunes we can’t forget.
+But have you tried to apply it to your hunger, your cravings, and your food impulses?
 February is supposedly the month of love.
 I say “supposedly” because I don’t see why there should be only one month.
 As a matter of fact, having this single commercialized “love month” causes a lot of unloving things.
-We find ourselves performing acts of self load with our minds and our food choices.
+We find ourselves performing acts of self-load with our minds and our food choices.
 That is what I want to help you with today.

 Some people think this is a girl thing.
-I’m talking about eating chocolates, ice cream drinking wine or some other pleasurable concoction on Valentines day (or the entire month of February).
-But I know many people that indulge in this, because the emotional root does not discriminate.
+I’m talking about eating chocolates, ice cream, drinking wine, or some other pleasurable concoction on Valentine’s Day (or the entire month of February).
+But I know many people who indulge in this because the emotional root does not discriminate.
 It goes like this: if you are in a relationship, you eat because you want to celebrate, and if you are single, you eat to deal with the social pressure of having to do something on the 14th.
-Seeing everything painted in red covered with hearts can trigger feelings of inadequacy based on your relationship status, even if you are in a relationship, the pressure is on to “show” some type of grandiose display.
-What’s love have to do with this?
-All I see is messages signaling that there is lack – telling us that something is missing and as a result poor food choices, indulgences and mindless eating happens.
+Seeing everything painted in red and covered with hearts can trigger feelings of inadequacy based on your relationship status.
+Even if you are in a relationship, the pressure is on you to “show” some type of grandiose display.
+What does love have to do with this?
+All I see are messages signaling that there is a lack – telling us that something is missing and, as a result, poor food choices, indulgences, and mindless eating happen.
 As it turns out, Love has a lot to do with a box of chocolates…in a twisted way.

-Let’s use this over the top Hallmark thing to practice self study, shall we?
+Let’s use this over-the-top Hallmark thing to practice self-study, shall we?
 I invite you to check your emotional impulses around food this month.
-I’m not saying judge yourself, or punish yourself, I’m saying “check yourself” as in watch it, notice it, study your triggers and the self talk around it.
-If you learn during this observation that your emotions are leading your food choices then it is time to do a “Love Tank Check”.
-The love tank is the space we are trying to fill with Godiva but can only be filled with hugs, human connection or bubble baths.
+I’m not saying judge yourself or punish yourself.
+I’m saying “check yourself,” as in watch it, notice it, study your triggers, and self-talk around it.
+If you learn during this observation that your emotions lead your food choices, then it is time to do a “Love Tank Check.”
+The love tank is the space we are trying to fill with Godiva, but it can only be filled with hugs, human connection, or bubble baths.
 Here is how to check yours:

-2. Count the meaningful interactions you have in a regular day.
+2. Count the meaningful interactions you have on a regular day.
 These are great conversations, hugs, good laughs, acts of kindness, making calls to friends, etc.

 What’s Love Got To Do With It?